•

 Lock-in | None | None | None |

-If your money is meant to be spent soon, liquid funds or HYSA beat savings accounts every time.
+Bottom line: If your money is meant to be spent soon, liquid funds or a higher-yield spending account can be smarter than a traditional savings account.

 Which option should YOU choose?